GameTechDev/IntelAIGamingAssistantLibrary/README.md

 - **Interface Reference** — HTTP API endpoints for all features
 - **Configuration Guide** — Detailed explanation of all config fields
-- **Caller Integration Guide** — How to integrate with the server as a client

 ## License